Recommended by:

 Unlimited devices

 How many devices do you want to protect with a VPN?
-With Surfshark, as many as you’ve got is a fair answer as one account is enough to run the app simultaneously on multiple devices.
+With Surfshark, that question is moot, as one account is enough to run the app simultaneously on multiple devices.
 Protect everything you can reach!

 10Gbit VPN servers worldwide